Skip to main content

 • To remove credit from another school from your transcript.
 This includes AP credit.
 You need to contact the other school and petition them.
 You may resubmit a transcript if changes are made.

 • To be reinstated if you have been dropped for tuition nonpayment.
-If this happens to you, you can petition to restore your classes by meeting with an Enrollment Services Counselor.
-Before a petition can be started, you need to pre-pay your tuition on My Financial Center.
+If this happens, you can petition to restore your classes by meeting with an Enrollment Services Counselor.
+Before a petition can be started, you must prepay your tuition on My Financial Center.

 • If you believe you should have a different grade, you should first try to resolve the issue with your instructor.
 To find out more on how to resolve this issue, see our Student Academic Grievance Policy.